What's Your Leadership Style?

 Do you believe that you can adapt your style?
-Ron Heifetz and David Rooke and William Torbert say that you can.
+Harvard University professor Ron Heifetz and leadership experts David Rooke and William Torbert say that you can.
 So let's look in more depth at Lewin's leadership styles, their strengths and risks, and how you might become more skillful in using them.

 Authoritarian, Autocratic Leadership

-But you need to be aware that relying on control and punishment to maintain standards will drive people away, eventually.
+But you need to be aware that relying on control and punishment to maintain standards will likely drive people away.
 Similarly, if you always demand that your team works at top speed, you can end up exhausting everyone.